Your nerves are a positive and essential part of presenting well and staying grounded.

 - Build Your Expert Status From the Inside

 The quickest way to get your personal power surging is to write down your “numbers.”
 By this I mean the figures for what you have achieved so far.
-Everybody had accomplished more than they are conscious of and this exercise really helps.
+Everybody has accomplished more than they are conscious of and this exercise really helps.
 How many years have you been doing the thing that you are speaking about?
 How many customers have you helped?
 Reports have you written?
 Deals have you negotiated?
-When you look at your track record and put down the numbers they will always impress…you.
+When you look at your track record and put down the numbers they will impress…you.

-As great coaches say you can achieve less in a day than you wish but more in a month than you expect.
+As great coaches say, you can achieve less in a day than you wish but more in a month than you expect.
 Over the years you have achieved an enormous amount in a wide number of areas.
 Take a moment to write down your life and career highlights and to really, deeply acknowledge just how far you have come, just how much experience you have accumulated and just how much you actually know.

 - Affirmations Affirm Your Greatness.